vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 horrible end of the Eon will destroy the

-entire worlḍWith it I may burn down
+entire world.
+With it I may burn down

 in battle the Dānavas and the Rāks.asas,